RocketChat/docs-old/administrator-guides/omnichannel-integrations/README.md

 # Omnichannel Integrations

-Our goal is to promote a complete and personalized Omnichannel solution that enables you to integrate Rocket.Chat with your website, email, SMS, social networks with chatbot automatization, or any other desired channel - all on the same spot.
+With Rocket.Chat's Omnichannel solution, you can centralize your communication channels by integrating Rocket.Chat with your website, email, SMS, and social network.

 Rocket.Chat provides the following solutions for a seamless Omnichannel experience:

-- **LiveChat Widget** is a web-based chat tool that lets you chat with your website visitors.
-Read the [Livechat Widget documentation](<livechat-widget/README.md>) for detailed information.
+- **LiveChat Widget** integrations enable a web-based chat tool that allows you to chat with your website visitors.
+For more details, see [LiveChat Widget](<livechat-widget/README.md>).

-- **Facebook Messenger** integration is also available.
-Read [Facebook Integration](<facebook-integration/README.md>) for more details.
+- **Facebook Messenger** integrations are also available.
+For more details, see [Facebook Integration](<facebook-integration/README.md>).

 - **WhatsApp** integration is available through **Twilio**'s programmable SMS.
-Read [Whatsapp/Twilio Integration](<whatsapp-twilio/README.md>) to learn all the details.
+For more details, see [Whatsapp/Twilio Integration](<whatsapp-twilio/README.md>).

 - **Incoming webhook scripts** allow you to configure a wide range of integration possibilities within Rocket.Chat.
-Read [Incoming Webhook Scripting](<all-integrations\README.md>) for detailed structions.
-More information for each integration is also available below:
+For more details, see [Incoming Webhook Scripting](all-integrations\README.md).
+Additional information for each integration is available below:

   - [Appveyor](<all-integrations/appveyor/README.md>)
   - [Azure Alerts](<all-integrations/azure-alerts/README.md>)